zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_mac.md

 **1. Preparation**

 - Download and unzip Agora Native SDK.
 See the **Video SDK** in [SDK Downloads](https://docs.agora.io/en/Agora%20Platform/downloads).
-- Make sure you have completed the integration of the Agora Native SDK, as described in [Integrated Client](../../en/Interactive%20Broadcast/mac_video.md).
+- Make sure you have completed the integration of the Agora Native SDK, as described in [Integrate Client](../../en/Interactive%20Broadcast/mac_video.md).
 - Download and unzip the MediaPlayerKit folder.

 **2. Create a project**

 <div class="alert warning">
-	<li>In this step, you should continue to integrate MediaPlayerKit projects based on existing project that has integrated the Agora Native SDK, rather than creating a new project from scratch.
+	<li>In this step, you should continue to integrate MediaPlayerKit projects based on an existing project that has integrated the Agora Native SDK, rather than creating a new project from scratch.
 <li> This step shows you how to create a new project, you can skip it if you don't need this reference.</div>

 - Open Xcode, **Create a new Xcode project**.